 Federal Child and Dependent Care Credits - families may be eligible for these tax benefits, which can help pay for child care and other expenses.
 Visit the IRS website for more information.

 Employee Assistance Program (EAP) and Flexible Spending Accounts - ask your employer if a flexible spending account or other benefits are offered to assist with child care expenses.
-With a flexible spending account, child care expenses are paid with "pre-tax" earnings.
+With a flexible spending account, employees can set-aside up to $5,000 in income annually to be used to reimburse child care expenses.
+These funds are "pre-tax", which means that money can be set aside to be used for child care expenses and is not taxed like wages.
+Some employers may match these funds.